The nine Arsenal players let go by Arteta and how they’ve fared since

 The 32-year-old had his contract cancelled by the Gunners in January 2021, allowing him to move on a free transfer to Turkish side Fenerbahce.

-He joined a Fener side that was flying high at the top of Super Lig but they have endured a miserable downturn in form in recent weeks.
+He joined a Fener side that was flying high at the top of Super Lig but they have endured a miserable downturn in the second half of the 2020-21 season.

 Mustafi was allowed to join Schalke on a free transfer in February 2021.